 - (b) Other receivables are non-interest bearing and have repayment terms between 30 to 90 days.
 Other balances within trade and other receivables do not contain impaired assets and are not past due.
-It is expected that these other balances will be received when due. - (c) Related party receivable (non-current) of \$464,828 (2010: \$478,408) is loan to a company controlled by a Director of a subsidiary.
-The loan is non-interest bearing and is secured over the 30% shareholding of Vita Life Sciences Sdn Bhd, a company registered in Malaysia. - (d) Fair value
+It is expected that these other balances will be received when due. - (c) The related party receivable of \$464,000 was a loan to a company controlled by a Director of a subsidiary.
+The loan was repaid during the current year. - (d) Fair value